mlava/better-tasks/README.md

     - Quickly save or switch dashboard views directly from the command palette.
   - Preset Views (Seeded)
     - First install seeds a small set of GTD review presets when no views exist; a command can reinstall missing presets later (without overwriting user views).
+- Weekly Review (guided presets)
+  - Step through a fixed sequence of saved review presets with Back/Next navigation; Exit returns you to the exact dashboard state you were in before starting.
 - Completed within date range filter
   - shows if filtered to Completed tasks only
 - Project grouping in dashboard